 In the Sixth Form, students are expected to acquire more independent study skills and supplement class work with individual study such as listening work, vocabulary learning, research for the speaking topic and wider reading.
 They should be prepared for a more grammatical approach to language learning and should ideally have grade 7, 8 or 9 at GCSE.
+Although not essential, they will benefit enormously from any visits, exchanges or courses in countries where the target language is spoken so as to build up their spoken fluency.

 The courses aim to develop linguistic competence in speaking, listening, reading and writing while also fostering an appreciation of the culture, society, literature and film of the target language countries.
 Students will develop an understanding of various styles of written and spoken language and strengthen their ability to talk and write fluently and accurately about a range of topics.
-In addition to the obvious advantages of acquiring a foreign language, students will also develop useful transferable study skills such as independent research, critical thinking and analysis, equipping them for Higher Education and enhancing their employability profile.
+In addition, they will develop useful transferable study skills such as independent research, critical thinking and analysis, thus equipping them for Higher Education and enhancing their employability profile.
+Clearly, an A level in a language is hugely beneficial for any musician considering performing or studying abroad, although please note that the A level is much broader in scope than the purely language-focused tests often required for entry to conservatoires abroad, so the two should not be confused.